losizm/little-io/README.md

 ### Traversing File Directories

-One feature available since Java 7 is builtin library support for walking a file tree starting at a particular `Path`.
-This is accomplished by specifying a `FileVisitor` as a callback to handle a set of events.
+A feature available since Java 7 is builtin library support for walking a file tree starting at a particular `Path`.
+This is carried out by specifying a `FileVisitor` as a callback to handle a set of events.

 **little-io** makes this process a little more Scala-like.
 You make a method